India: Bishop rape ruling raises questions about role of church | DW | 17.01.2022

 "She [the nun] has also made every attempt to hide certain facts.
 It is also evident that the victim was swayed under the influence of others who had other vested interest in the matter," said Gopakumar in the lengthy 289-page document.

-Sections within the clergy, lawyers and social activists expressed shock over the verdict.
+Members of the clergy, lawyers and social activists expressed surprise after the verdict.
 They vowed to challenge it in the higher court.

 "We cannot believe this verdict.
 We will continue this fight until the day our fellow sister gets justice, even if it means we have to die.
 All the testimonies were in our favor so we don't know what happened in court.
 We will definitely appeal in the higher court," said Sister Anupama, who spearheaded the protests against Mullakal.

-But many nuns alleged that they were hounded for participating in the protests against Mullakal by the Catholic Church that holds enormous political and social sway in Kerala.
+But many nuns said they were hounded for participating in the protests against Mullakal by the Catholic Church, which holds enormous political and social sway in Kerala.
 They reported that they received disciplinary warnings and transfer notices and even expulsion from the congregation.

 A number of nuns said they were harassed after supporting the accusation of rape against Bishop Franco Mulakkal